-CSUGE Area D0, D7E
+CSUGE Area D0, D7E Lecture: 3 hours

 This course provides a comprehensive introduction to the cultural, behavioral, biological and psychosocial aspects of human sexuality.
 Topics presented include acquired immune deficiency syndrome and other sexually transmitted diseases, as well as sexual variance and dysfunction, and sexuality throughout the human life cycle.